Cygnux-Ltb/mercury/transport/transport-rabbitmq/src/main/java/com/rabbitmq/example/README.md

 # You can create multiple bindings:
 java -cp $CP ReceiveLogsTopic "kern.*" "*.critical"

-# And to emit a log with a routing key "kern.critical" type:
+# And to emit a logPoint with a routing key "kern.critical" type:
 java -cp $CP EmitLogTopic "kern.critical" "A critical kernel error"
 ```